-- 1. Loosen the quill lock handle. - Hold a clean rag under the spindle or wear a glove to catch the center when you remove it - Rotate the handwheel counterclockwise-the tailstock quill will retract back into the quill, causing the center to be forced out of the quill.
+- 1. Loosen quill lock handle. - 2.
+Hold a clean rag under spindle or wear a glove to catch center when you remove it. - Rotate handwheel counterclockwise tailstock quill will retract back into quill, causing center to be forced out.

-The tailstock quill must always be locked in place during lathe operation.
-Before tightening the quill lock handle, it must be properly aligned with the quill keyway.
-Otherwise, the workpiece can be thrown from the lathe causing serious personal injury or death.
+Tailstock quill must always be locked in place during lathe operation.
+Before tightening quill lock handle, it must be properly aligned with quill keyway.
+Otherwise, workpiece can be thrown from lathe causing serious personal injury or death.